 5057 Woodward Ave., 7th Fl., Detroit, MI 48202

 Office no. 7701

 Chela’s preclinical research experiences have focused on the facets of biopsychology and neuroscience.
 Specific project favorites are niched in psychopharmacology and vary from studies regarding behavioral and neurochemical effects of drug abuse and have expanded to building and improving translational models for studying opiate addiction in pregnancy and increasing maternal care.
 Under the guidance of Drs.
-Scott Bowen and Susanne Brummelte, she is currently completing her Master’s Thesis investigating the effects of gestational opioid exposure on offspring and effects on neonatal abstinence syndrome and offspring neurobehavioral development.
+Scott Bowen and Susanne Brummelte, she recently completed her master’s thesis investigating the effects of gestational opioid exposure on offspring and effects on neonatal abstinence syndrome and offspring neurobehavioral development.

 - B.S. in Psychology